TotalApi/SDK-dNet/README.md

 * *TotalApi.Telematics.Api*
 * *TotalApi.Telematics.Client*

-The two last libs (*TotalApi.Telematics.Api* and *TotalApi.Telematics.Client*) are required if you would like to utilise telematic funtionality of the `metrixApi`.
+The two last libs (*TotalApi.Telematics.Api* and *TotalApi.Telematics.Client*) are required if you would like to utilise telematic funtionality of the `metrixAPI`.

 > **Attention!**
-> In ultimate most cases you do not need to include into the project the rest of libs from [here](../../dist/net45/).
-One needs these libs if he/she develops new TotalAPI service only.
-Otherwise your app cpold work unpropperly.
+> In vast most cases you do not need to include into the project the rest of libs from [here](../../dist/net45/).
+One needs all libraries included if he/she implements a new TotalAPI service only.
+Otherwise your app could work improperly.

 ### 4. Start the SDK in your app
 Please, invoke the SDK initialization method when your app starts: